 Our board of directors met telephonically again on September 25 and at the meeting the directors unanimously, with all directors present, voted to ratify, confirm and approve the Framework Agreement and the related transactions and agreements and to recommend to our stockholders that they approve the transactions contemplated by the Framework Agreement, including the charter and warrant amendments, as well as the 2009 Equity Incentive Plan, all of which had been previously approved at the August 6, 2009 board meeting.
-The determination by our board of directors was made by our board of directors after it considered, among other things, potential forward purchases by us of IPO Shares from the holders thereof and non-cash arrangements that may be used to influence stockholder voting and guide the outcome of the approval of the Framework Transactions Sub-Proposal 1.
+The determination by our board of directors after it considered, among other things, potential forward purchases by us of IPO Shares from the holders thereof and non-cash arrangements that may be used to influence stockholder voting and guide the outcome of the approval of the Framework Transactions Sub-Proposal 1.